interstice-lab/easdale-seafoods/dev-log.md

 - Prepares the project for long-term scalability?
 - Keeps media assets well organized for future usage (e.g. image vs. video handling)

+## 2025-05-19 – Contact Page & Footer Overhaul

+**What was done:**
+- Created `contact.html` with hero banner and overlay to introduce the form visually.
+- Implemented a two‑column grid: introductory text + styled form container.
+- Updated `style.css` with responsive CSS for `.contact-hero`, `.contact-page .contact-grid`, and form styling.
+- Refactored the footer into a three‑column layout (`.footer-grid`) matching brand colors and added a separate credits line (`.footer-credits`).
+- Removed legacy `.contact-hero` CSS rules now superseded by `.hero-video-footer` and new hero styling.

+**Why it matters:**
+- Enhances user engagement by giving the contact form context and visual appeal.
+- Ensures consistency across pages (header, footer).
+- Lays groundwork for future form handling and accessibility improvements.

+## 🔁 2025-05-19 – Contact Page & Footer Overhaul

+**What was done:**
+- 📄 Added `contact.html` page with hero banner and overlay for visual context
+- 🧩 Implemented a responsive two-column grid combining intro text and a styled form container
+- 🖌️ Updated `style.css` with new rules for `.contact-hero`, `.contact-page .contact-grid`, and form styling
+- 🪢 Refactored footer into a three-column layout (`.footer-grid`) matching brand colors and added a separate credits line (`.footer-credits`)
+- ♼ Removed legacy CSS rules superseded by the new contact and footer styling

+**Why it matters:**
+- Enhances user engagement by giving the contact form context and visual appeal
+- Ensures consistent header, form, and footer design across the site
+- Lays groundwork for future enhancements like form handling and accessibility